apache/cordova/README.md

 ## Repositories

 All Cordova code is hosted in repositories on GitHub.

+Continuous Integration status of all relevant repositories: https://apache.github.io/cordova-status/

 Here is a full list of all repositories:

 <!-- This markdown was generated with http://cordova.betamo.de/cordova-github-repositories_markdown.php -->